 5. Digital Saturation

 One of the downsides of COVID-19, is that the digital landscape is experiencing more saturation than ever before.
-Both brands and influencers have a hard road ahead of them in 2021 in terms of ensuring their content and advertising are able to break through the noise and stand out across all digital touch points.
+Both brands and influencers have a hard road ahead of them in 2021 in terms of ensuring their content and advertising are able to break through the noise and stand out across all digital touchpoints.
 Thankfully, partnering with an agency that is aware of the latest trends can help you navigate this landscape.
 At FAULHABER, we offer a variety of digital marketing services.
-If you are considering a digital marketing agency to assist with your next digital activation, get in touch.
+If you are considering a digital marketing and pr agency to assist with your next digital activation, get in touch.